Aylur/gnim/docs/jsx.md

 ### `createExternal`

-Creates a signal from a `provier` function.
-The provider is called when the first subscriber appears and the returned dispose function from the provider will be called when the number of subscribers drop to zero.
+Creates a signal from a `provider` function.
+The provider is called when the first subscriber appears.
+The returned dispose function from the provider will be called when the number of subscribers drops to zero.

 ```ts
 function createExternal<T>(